 Scope Uncertainty range Main sources of uncertainty Please expand on the uncertainty in your data Scope 1 More than 5% but less than or equal to 10% Assumptions Extrapolation Metering/ Measurement Constraints Gas at several facilities is allocated between property under our operational control (e.g., MOB) and property not under our control (e.g., the associated hospital) based on estimates of usage.
 These estimates were originally based on metering.
 Refrigerant data was collected for HVAC equipment for boundary buildings.
 Where data was not able to be reported by the third party management companies and operators, a kg per square foot factor was calculated from buildings that had data and this factor was applied to the remaining building square foot.
 Assumptions were made to estimate R410A refrigerant based on the majority of the buildings that had data.
 The refrigerant emissions were based on the leakage rate of 5% for HVAC equipment operation based upon the equipment charge level in kg using the EPA calculator.
 Based on the actual and estimated data for both items mentioned in Scope 1, we chose "more than 5% but less than 10%".
 Scope 2 (location- based) More than 5% but less than or equal to 10% Metering/ Measurement Constraints Electricity at several facilities is allocated between property under our operational control and property not under our control based on estimates of usage.
 Based on actual and estimated data, we chose "more than 5% but less than 10%".
 These estimates were originally based on metering.
+Scope 2 (market- based) More than 5% but less than or equal to 10% Metering/ Measurement Constraints Electricity at several facilities is allocated between property under our operational control and property not under our control based on estimates of usage.
+Based on actual and estimated data, we chose "more than 5% but less than 10%".
+These estimates were originally based on metering.

-Scope Uncertainty range Main sources of uncertainty Please expand on the uncertainty in your data Scope 2 (market- based)
+Scope Uncertainty range Main sources of uncertainty Please expand on the uncertainty in your data